 To obtain a degree abroad has become exceedingly popular, and the UK is one of the most preferred places.
 It is a very well-known nation in the world with countless possibilities for higher education.
 Earning a master’s degree is a chance for professional development that helps you to build a job edge when traveling the globe.

 The United Kingdom has housed students from all across the world and it is one of the preferred choices for studying abroad.
 Its universities tell the tale of its history and its history speaks of all the personalities that walked their halls.
 Founded in 1096 and holding the title of second oldest university in the world, the Oxford University itself boasts of having taught personalities who have changed the world, quite literally.

-So, let’s have a look at some of United Kingdom’s famous people to have studied in the UK.
+So, let’s have a look at some of the famous people who studied abroad in the UK.

 Christ Church College, Oxford

 You cannot talk about famous people from Oxford without talking about one the founders of modern physics.

 Before immigrating to the USA, Albert Einstein, the Nobel winning physicist, studied at Christ Church College briefly.